nullaufeins/leipzigHelpsUkraine_bot/CONTRIBUTING.md

 - `{branch-from}` = name of branch
 - `{branch-to}` = name of parent branch, to which the branch will be merged at the end of development.
   This is usually **staging**.
 - `{message}` the commit message.
-This should start with a verb and contain a short description of what was done.
+This should contain a short description of what was done.
   Any longer descriptions should be added after a line break.

 This **schema** makes reading lots of parallel changes in different branches easier to filter with the eye.